rust-stuco/lectures/week1/slides.md

 * No runtime overhead from the JVM or a garbage collector
 * Much lower memory use
 * Zero-cost abstractions
-* Unified build system and dependency management
+* First-class support for modern paradigms

 ---